 In CBL students use mathematical models and formulas to determine the scope of the issues they are dealing with and the potential impact of their solutions.
 The solutions documented over the past five years demonstrate math being used to: complete statistical analysis to make a case for new policies, measure human consumption and impact, improve fitness, develop budgets for personal savings, create business plans and budgets, build portable art studios and structures for reflecting, manage large public events, develop apps for community improvement and help people recover from disasters.
 In each of these instances students gained mathematical knowledge and understanding while they learned that math permeates science, culture, economics, public policy and the personal lives of their families and communities.
 Math is power when it is connected to making a difference and solving real challenges.
 Otherwise it is a series of odd or even problems that students would rather not be doing.

-Clearly purchasing curriculum packages and aligning current content is not enough.
+Clearly purchasing curriculum packages and aligning current content is not the answer.
 There needs to be significant changes to instructional environments and practice to successfully implement the goals of the Common Core standards and prepare young people for success in college and careers.
 These "shifts"9 will not organically emerge through the implementation of the standards.
 History shows that the currents of traditional practices run strong and deep as does the culture and structure of schools.
 To navigate these waters school leaders and teachers need alternative frameworks exemplified by experiential, project and Challenge Based Learning.
 CBL provides a concrete framework and set of resources for districts, schools and individual teachers to fundamentally "shift" the way the learning community goes about the business of learning.

 1 In the States (2012).
 Retrieved October 1, 2012 from http://www.corestandards.org/in-the-states